 Isosmotic is when two solutions have the same number of solutes.
-Thus despite the fact that they have the same osmotic pressure as the cell they surround.
+Thus despite the fact that they have the same osmotic pressure as the cell, they surround.
 They contain penetrating solutes that can enter and increase the osmotic pressure of the cell.
-When the osmotic pressure of the cell increases causing the cell to absorb water from the medium, it reaches equilibrium and osmotic pressure is equalized on both sides.
+When the osmotic pressure of the cell increases causing the cell to absorb water from the medium, it reaches equilibrium and osmotic pressure equals on both sides.
 This may have an effect on the cell so that it may burst finally.

 For example, sucrose is a solution that has no ions.
-A solution of sucrose that is 320mM is considered isosmotic for human beings.
-Comparing this sucrose solution with 154mM NaCl solution, it is found that it is 154mM Na and 154mM Cl or about 308 milliosmolar which is close to 320 milliosmolar for sucrose.
+A solution of sucrose that is 320 mM is isosmotic for human beings.
+Comparing this sucrose solution with 154mM NaCl solution, it reveals that it is 154 mMsodium (Na) and 154 mMchloride (Cl) or about 308 milliosmolar which is close to 320 milliosmolar for sucrose.

 What is the Difference Between Isotonic and Isosmotic?